priesgo/course-uas-intro-bioinformatics/day_3/hands_on_day3.md

 ## Practical use case 2: develop a simple variant annotator in python

 Our aim now is to implement some custom code in Python that reads a VCF file and adds an arbitrary annotation to every mutation.

+We will use `cyvcf2` library to parse VCF files and `pybedtools` to parse BED files.
+We will also make a quick overview of the `pandas` library used to manage data tables.

-First, create the environment:
+First, create the environment with these dependencies:
 ```
 micromamba create -f src/annotation.yaml
 ```

-The file `alignment.yaml` contains all the dependencies we need to perform the alignment: BWA 2 and samtools.
+The file `annotation.yaml` contains all the dependencies we need.

 Activate the environment:
 ```
 micromamba activate annotation
 ```

-This will be the skeleton of our annotation that reads a VCF file, iterates through every mutation and writes it back to another VCF.
+This will be the skeleton of our annotation that reads a VCF file, iterates through every mutation and writes it back to another VCF `src/annotation.py`.

 ```
 from cyvcf2 import VCF, Writer, Variant